 To Know More About - the HEART Model/Project - Click Here

 We have formed a broad collaboration with The American Association of Physicians of Indian Origin (AAPI) and Project SEVAK to pull our joint resources and complementary skills for the challenges facing the Indian healthcare system today.
 WHEELS SEVAK projects will be based on AAPI’s existing Health monitoring program, Project SEVAK, in the villages of Gujarat.
 The immediate goals are to support project SEVAK’s growth initiatives while incorporating new technologies to provide better access to medicine/care in rural villages of India (telemedicine, etc.)

 - India is undergoing an epidemiological transition with both non-communicable and chronic diseases as the leading causes of death.
 Four studies in the state of Tamil Nadu and Gujarat showed marginalized access to health care.
 Seventy percent of India lives in the villages (700 million people) and the importance of educating and delivery of healthcare to this large base of India in its resource-poor settings becomes an urgent and viable issue.
 Large-scale efforts to improve general awareness about diabetes, hypertension, cardiovascular disease, and its risk factors, and to promote healthy lifestyles are lacking.

 - To learn more about this project, how to donate, and get involved please visit the SEVAK Projects page on our website

 The AAPI MOU calls for the technology skills of IIT Alumni to complement the expert medical Professional skills of AAPI members.
-Likewise, we intend to partner with PHFI, Public Health Foundation of India, developing advanced training on Public Health.
+Likewise, we intend to partner with PHFI, the Public Health Foundation of India, to develop advanced training on Public Health.